 Forget Big Data.
 Think Small

-Imagine how much easier it would be to build a powerful if you knew as much about your customers as you now know about me.
+Imagine how much easier it would be to build a powerful brand if you knew as much about your customers as you now know about me.
 Imagine how well you could reach out to them with a compelling, -focused message if you knew who they were and what they liked.
 Imagine how easy it would be to pick sites, type styles, headline copy, and app features if you actually knew which ones your customers would find most attractive.

 But if big companies have access to big data, doesn’t it make logical sense that small companies have access to small data?